jiecui/eeglab/plugins/MEF_import0.8/README.txt

 %% Installation Notes %%
 Author:
-Jie Cui (richard.cui@utoronto.ca)
+Jie (Richard) Cui (richard.cui@utoronto.ca)
 University of Toronto

 To install the MEF_import plugin for EEGLAB:
 1).
 Download, decompress and copy the directory into the directory of plugins of EEGLAB 2).
-Launch EEGLAB in MATLAT, e.g. >>eeglab
+Rename the directory of the plugin to 'MEF_import0.8' 3).
+Launch EEGLAB in MATLAB, e.g. >>eeglab
-3).
-From EEGLAB GUI, select File > Import Data > Using EEGLAB functions and plugins > From UP-MSEL .mef file 4).
+4).
+From EEGLAB GUI, select File > Import Data > Using EEGLAB functions and plugins > From Mayo Clinic .mef file 5).
 Follow the instructions on the screen
-5).
-A data sample 'sample_mef' folder is provided in the package.
+6).
+A data sample 'sample_mef' folder is provided in the package (passwords: 'erlichda' for Subject password; 'sieve' for Session password; no password required for Data password)

 %% LICENSE INFORMATION %
 MEF_import Copyright (C) 2019 Jie Cui